empdarkness/altair/rm.md

 - `-p` to designate positives
 - `-n` to designate negatives
 - `-g` to turn on grading, it will attempt to grade every variant of the weapon with their respective dispositions for that riven.
+This will attempt to grade as if the mod was maxed.
 - If using arguments and the weapon has multiple words, **you need to put quotes around the full name**.
 - The arguments are **case-sensitive**